Meridian Visiting Researcher Programme

 Accelerate your AI safety and governance research in Cambridge

-The Meridian Visiting Researchers Programme brings talented researchers to Cambridge for 3-6 month residencies focused on AI safety and governance.
-We provide workspace, community, and collaborative opportunities for researchers working on technical alignment, governance, interpretability, forecasting, and other research ensuring AI benefits humanity.
+The Meridian Visiting Researcher Programme brings talented researchers to Cambridge for 3-12 month residencies focused on AI safety and governance.
+We provide workspace, community, and research management for researchers working on technical alignment, governance, interpretability, forecasting, and other research ensuring AI benefits humanity.

 • Two men working on computers with code on their screens in a casual office setting.